cancamilo/cryptonews-ml-pipeline/README.md

 ### MongoDB sync

 This submodule is part of the data ingestion pipeline.
 This standalone service listens to the insert operations in the MongoDB and forwards these changes to the RabbitMQ queue.
+In our case, the text documents inserted in the MongoDb are captured by the service and forwarded to the queue.

 The code is found under [mongodb_sync](/mongodb_sync).

 ## Feature Pipeline

+This is where the text data coming from different sources is mixed and postprocessed.
+The service in charge of this is a [bytewax flow](/feature_pipeline/data_flow/bytewax_pipeline.py).
+A flow is composed of **data sources**, **mappers** in charge of processing the **data sources** and outputs to write the postprocessed data.

+Particularly, the flow read the text coming from the RabbitQM.
+After, the input text is cleaned, chunked and embedded with a transformer model from **sentence-transformers**.
+Both the cleaned text and embedded are saved to QuadrantDB which is the featue store.

 The code for this module is under the [feature_pipeline](/feature_pipeline) folder.

+## Retrieval Augmented Generation

 ## Training

 ## Inference